What would you love to see happen on your team?

 Curious about optimizing team function, with the right supports?

-In the Quality Team Coaching for Rural BC (QTC4RBC) program, rural community health care teams work with an ICF-certified coach to optimize their team culture of safety, learning, and quality that leads to positive patient and provider experiences.
+In the Quality Team Coaching for Rural BC (QTC4RBC) program, rural community health care teams work with an International Coach Federation (ICF)-certified coach to optimize their team culture of safety, learning, and quality that leads to positive patient and provider experiences.

 Watch the video to learn more about the program or download the one page info sheet.